dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 however there is a natural limit to where the structure becomes messy and unwieldy.
 Very large category combinations with many options can quickly inflate to become many thousands of category option combinations which in turn can have a negative impact on performance.
-Thus

 A pair of data element and category combination can now be used to represent any level of breakdown.
 It is important to understand that